 Central European weather can be protean, hot and muggy one day, cool and rainy the next.
 One should be prepared for both extremes.
-However, PSP participants almost always over-pack.
-Remember that it is possible to wash your clothes either at American-style laundromats or at the hotel (see the Orientation Booklet for details).

 - Summer clothes that anticipate cooler weather: shorts, light dresses, and even a swimsuit on the one hand but also long pants, a sweatshirt or sweater, and light coat.